 As part of its ESG analysis, the portfolio manager relies on the expertise of a recognized rating agency, MSCI ESG Research, and its ESG rating methodology.
+The sub-fund cannot invest in corporate issuers with the lowest ESG ratings.

 The analysis is based on a set of criteria that are generic to all issuers and then sector-specific criteria.
 Depending on the sector, additional assessments can be carried out on specific criteria (e.g., renewable energy production for utilities, development of clean vehicles and passenger safety for the automotive industry, or green finance and efforts to promote access to financial services in the banking industry).